Bachelor of Business

 About the Bachelor of Business

 The modern business leader requires a range of skills and knowledge to be successful.
-UWA's Bachelor of Business is designed to provide you with relevant, practical skills across a range of areas, including management, marketing, applied business economics, innovation and entrepreneurship.
+UWA's Bachelor of Business is designed to provide you with relevant, practical skills across a range of areas, including management, marketing, applied business economics, business leadership, communication, innovation and entrepreneurship.
 Coupled with access to real-world industry experiences through our internship and work-integrated learning programs, this degree will help you kick-start your career.

 Why study Business